Robert C. Lamb, Jr.

 Mark Sullivan is of counsel at the law firm of Nelson Mullins.
 He previously served as vice president, chief legal officer, and secretary of Bose Corporation before his retirement in 2016.
 He began his career at Bose in 1981 with a focus on tax and legal matters.
 Sullivan oversaw the Bose Corporate Legal Department as well as the Intellectual Property Group.
 Additional groups reporting to Sullivan included real estate, insurance, environmental, licensing, and lobbying.
 Sullivan previously worked in public accounting at Arthur Andersen & Company, where he earned his CPA certificate.
 He is an alumnus of Suffolk University Law School, having earned a JD in 1979.
 He also holds an LLM in Taxation from Boston University School of Law, an MBA from Babson College, and a BS in accounting and finance from Boston College.

-Nancy Stack, a program manager who coordinated and facilitated many public and nonprofit developments, earned an MS in adult and organizational learning from Suffolk University and also holds a master’s degree in city planning and a bachelor’s degree in sociology.
-She is a program manager for Pinck & Co.
+Program manager Nancy Stack coordinated and facilitated many public and nonprofit developments, earned an MS in adult and organizational learning from Suffolk University, and also holds a master’s degree in city planning and a bachelor’s degree in sociology.
+She was a program manager for Pinck & Co.
 Inc., where she was involved in coordinating the evaluation process for the Massachusetts Gaming Commission’s review of license applications.
 This entailed responsibilities that ranged from coordinating technical consultants to providing technical expertise on environmental permitting and historic preservation.
-Previous roles in projects for various firms include: serving on the program management/construction management team for the MBTA’s Green Line Extension project; developing workforce development action plans for federal transportation agencies; providing technical consultant management services to Harvard’s Allston Development Group’s infrastructure program; and developing an award-winning reuse concept plan for a bridge project in Ohio.
-In service to her alma mater, Stack has served as vice president of the College of Arts & Sciences Alumni Board and served as alumni trustee for three years prior to being elected a charter trustee.
+Previous roles in projects for various firms include: serving on the program management/construction management team for the MBTA’s Green Line Extension project, developing workforce development action plans for federal transportation agencies, providing technical consultant management services to Harvard’s Allston Development Group’s infrastructure program and developing an award-winning reuse concept plan for a bridge project in Ohio.
+Stack has served as vice president of the College of Arts & Sciences Alumni Board and served as alumni trustee for three years prior to being elected a charter trustee.

 John L. Brooks, III